Leucadendron dregei

 Leucadendron dregei, the summit conebush, is a flower-bearing shrub belonging to the genus Leucadendron and forms part of the fynbos.
 The plant is native to the Western Cape, South Africa.

 Description

-The shrub grows to a height of approximately 0.6 meters (2.0 feet) and blooms during the months of November to December.
-Although fire can destroy the plant, its seeds are able to survive.
-The seeds are stored in a structure on the female plant and are released during hot weather, being dispersed by the wind.
-The plant is unisexual with separate male and female individuals.
-Pollination is achieved through small insects.
-This species is considered rare, as it grows slowly and faces challenges in reproducing due to frequent fires.
+The shrub grows up to 0.6 m tall and flowers from November to December.
+Fire destroys the plant but the seeds survive.
+The seeds are stored in a toll on the female plant and are released in hot weather and are dispersed by the wind.
+The plant is unisexual and there are male and female plants.
+Small towers do the pollination.
+The species is rare, grows slowly and experiences too many fires for good reproduction.

 In Afrikaans, it is known as oranjetolbos.

 Distribution and habitat

 The plant occurs in the Swartberg from Touwsberg to Meiringspoort.
 It grows mainly on southern mountain slopes at altitudes of 1500–2000 m.